beatricebianchi3/FINTECH-ML---Driven-early-warning-system/README.md

 # FINTECH: ML-Driven Early Warning System
-This repository contains the code for a fintech project aimed at developping an **Early Warning System** for market anomaly detection (e.g. market crashes).
+This repository contains the code for a fintech project aimed at developping an **Early Warning System** for market anomaly detection, such as market crashes.

-Indeed, one of the main concerns of the investors is the market tendency to crash, since it can lead to significant financial losses.
-Hence, being able to detect such crashes early on entails a number of important benefits:
+Indeed, one of the main concerns for investors is the market's tendency to crash, since it can lead to significant financial losses.
+Hence, being able to detect such crashes early on provides several key benefits:
 * **Risk management**: EWS help investors and fund managers to take preemptive actions, such as diversifying portfolios, selling off risky assets, or hedging against potential losses;
-* **Fraud detection**: Market anomalies can sometimes be sign of fraudulent activities or market manipulation; so, detecting these early can prevent significant financial crimes and protect the integrity of the market;
+* **Fraud detection**: Market anomalies can indicate fraudulent activities or market manipulation.
+Early detection can prevent significant financial crimes and protect the integrity of the market;
-* **Enhance market and operational efficiency**: Early detection of anomalies contributes to market efficiency by providing timely information that can lead to better allocation of resources and more rational and strategic decision-making;
+* **Enhance market and operational efficiency**: Early detection of anomalies contributes to market efficiency by providing timely information, leading to better resource allocation and more strategic decision-making;
 * **Customer trust**: EWS can boost investors' confidence by safeguarding their financial assets and personal information.

-In this specific case, an EWS is built after a detailed analysis of the strengths and weaknesses of various machine learning classification methods, namely Logistic Regression, Decision Tree, Random Forest, and Support Vector Machine.
+In this project, an EWS is built after a detailed analysis of the strengths and weaknesses of various machine learning classification methods, namely Logistic Regression, Decision Tree, Random Forest, and Support Vector Machine.\

-You can find the complete implementation of the models mentioned in the respective _Jupyter notebooks_ of the project.
+The complete implementation of these models can be found in the project's respective _Jupyter notebooks_.

 # Methodology

 ## Data overview
-The available dataset has been downloaded from Bloomberg and it consists of 22-year weekly data (2000-2021) of key equity indices, bond indices, short/medium/long term interest rates, exchange rates, commodities, leading indicators (Economic surprise, Baltic Dry Index) and VIX (option implied volatility).
+The dataset, sourced from Bloomberg, consists of 22-year (2000-2021) weekly data on key equity indices, bond indices, short/medium/long term interest rates, exchange rates, commodities, leading indicators (Economic surprise, Baltic Dry Index) and VIX (option implied volatility).

 ## Data pre-processing
-Missing values found in the dataset has been removed in order to prevent negative impacts on the output quality.\
+Missing values in the dataset are removed in order to prevent negative impacts on the output quality.\
-Next, the features are made comparable through _standardization_ via StandardScaler().\ Finally, data is split into training (60%), validation (20%), and test (20%) sets to ensure robust model evaluation and selection.
+Next, features are standardized using _StandardScaler()_ to ensure comparability.\ Finally, data is split into training (60%), validation (20%), and test (20%) sets to ensure robust model evaluation and selection.

 ## Feature Engineering
 Given the advantage of having _prior knowledge_ on the features, data has been divided into **4 buckets**: Bonds, Equities, Commodities and Indexes.
-Each of them are studied independently with the corresponding optimal methods being included in the final **ensemble model** used for the actual predictions.
+Each bucket is studied independently, and the optimal methods for each are included in the final **ensemble model** used for predictions.

 This approach is mainly driven by the several **gains** that could derive from it:
 * **Tailored analysis**: Since each bucket represents a distinct financial market segment with unique characteristics and behaviors, the model can leverage domain-specific insights that are more relevant to each type of asset;